The Hub’s mission is to help independent life-long learners have the best of both worlds: customization and community.

 I saw an opportunity to create a communal space (like a college campus, but on a smaller scale and for all ages) where a range of educational activities could be pursued, in a modular way, to satisfy the desire to balance customization and community as individuals travel along distinct, “this size fits you” educational pathways.

-I originally envisioned The Hub as a physical location (depicted in these conceptual floorplans) that would gradually grow to offer a menu of original and third-party educational resources and programs, for everyone from toddlers to retirees; mentoring and other support services; and co-working, studying, gathering, and recreational areas.
-This was inspired not only by my personal observations, but also my professional research and writing about education, and visits to a wide range of education models (including a very popular Durham, North Carolina homeschooling and family hub, which ticked a number of these boxes during its years of operation).
+I originally envisioned The Hub as a physical location that would gradually grow to offer a menu of original and third-party educational resources and programs, for everyone from toddlers to retirees; mentoring and other support services; and co-working, studying, gathering, and recreational areas.

 However, early 2020 threw everyone a curveball.
-I’d been on the verge of signing a lease for a suite of rooms at a church—where I planned to start with interdisciplinary “micro-academies” for ages six to 12, in which participants could enroll for one to four days a week; an all-ages hang-out space on the fifth day; and a co-working area for parents—when the city shut down.
+I’d been on the verge of signing a lease for a suite of rooms at a church—where I planned to start with an interdisciplinary “micro-academy”; an all-ages hang-out space; and a co-working area for parents—when the city shut down.
 I spent some time in wait-and-see mode, then decided that arranging meetings in person was going to be fraught with too many complications for the foreseeable future, and resolved to offer a more streamlined online concept instead.

 I surveyed the online education landscape, attended Zoom classes, consulted members of The Hub’s advisory council (including a professor who had researched online learning best practices), and ran a couple of experimental summer camps.
-The facilitators and I saw for ourselves that you can’t simply relocate an in-person experience to the virtual world, but also that young people over the age of eight felt very comfortable interacting in this sphere and, if given both freedom and just enough constraints to encourage creativity, could take the digital tools at their disposal and run with them.
-I also identified a niche The Hub could fill online, to make it easier for learners to balance customization and community.
-We would provide mix-and-match online programming (initially for tweens, then expanding upward) that emphasized both intellectual and personal growth, while also feeding the soul by encouraging meaningful connections and creative expression.
+The facilitators and I saw for ourselves that you can’t simply relocate an in-person experience to the virtual world, but also that young people over the age of eight or nine felt very comfortable interacting in this sphere.
+I also identified a niche The Hub could fill online, to make it easier for homeschoolers to balance customization and community—focusing on a cohort-based program that expanded intellectual horizons (in an interdisciplinary way that is driven by curiosity), developed soft skills (through a supportive and collaborative approach), and provided a sense of continuity and belonging (via groups with a communal feel that age up with participants).

 Our guiding ethos extends to how we work with facilitators (who are supported but also given a lot of autonomy) and our enrollment policies.
-The Hub’s programs are organized by age ranges, to take advantage of the scaffolding and other benefits of mixed-ages learning, but maturity and maintaining good group dynamics are more important than exact chronological cut-offs.
-The Hub also strives to offer grants, when possible, to families who can’t afford full tuition.
-And because a program works best if all participants want to be there and are pulling in the same general direction, we not only meet with applicants to our longer programs to gauge the fit beforehand (mainly looking for a genuine interest in learning and engaging on different topics, and an ability to “play well with others”), but also offer a “no further obligations” separation clause for an initial period of time.
+The Hub’s micro-academy is organized by age ranges, to take advantage of the scaffolding and other benefits of mixed-ages learning, but maturity and maintaining good group dynamics are more important than exact chronological cut-offs.
+The Hub also strives to offer scholarships, when possible, to families who can’t afford full tuition.
+And because a program works best if all participants want to be there and are pulling in the same general direction, we not only meet with applicants to gauge the fit beforehand (mainly looking for a genuine interest in learning and engaging on different topics, and an ability to “play well with others”), but also offer a “no further obligations” separation clause for an initial period of time.

-Those who enroll in our programs are either full-time homeschoolers or dual-enrolled in schools with compatible schedules.
-They’ve been based in the United States, as well as in Canada and several other countries across three continents.
+Those who enroll in our micro-academy are either full-time homeschoolers or dual-enrolled in schools with compatible schedules.
+They’ve been based in the United States, as well as in Canada and a handful of other countries across four continents.

-Our inter-disciplinary micro-academy program, with two facilitators at the helm of a cohort (once group size exceeds five), meets twice a week over the course of two terms per year, for four to five hours at a time.
+Our micro-academy, with two facilitators at the helm of a cohort (once group size exceeds five), meets twice a week during the academic year from September to May, for four hours at a time.
 The time is divided among shorter activities, which can take the form of games, collaborative creations, discussions, workshops, participant-generated quizzes, or presentations; months-long group projects; and occasional guest speakers and interactive field trips (e.g., a guided walk-through of a historic French town, with participants helping to decide the path in real time).
 The longer format also allows facilitators to invest the time and energy necessary to take both customization and community to another level.

 Some shorter activities, including certain discussions (from the specific, such as the history of a Native American tribe, to the meta, such as how we know what we know) and games such as the popular geography game GeoGuessr, may involve the entire group; others take place in smaller breakout rooms, whose themes have been as varied as creative writing, math challenges, art, book club, debate club, and Star Wars.
 A theme may last for only one session, or it may continue for days or even weeks, with one topic naturally feeding into another.
 The Star Wars-themed breakout room, for instance, led to discussions about character development, narrative arcs, the technology of special effects, the ethics of cloning, and the state of cloning science in the real world.